trbKnl/port-chatgpt-uu/README.md

 Port is primarily created to be used in conjunction with [Next](https://github.com/eyra/mono).
 Next is a software as a service platform developed by [Eyra](https://eyra.co/) to facilitate scientic research.
 Port is built with [Feldspar](https://github.com/eyra/feldspar).
 Feldspar is a framework which can be used to build applications specifically for Next.
 An example of such an application is Port which you can find in this repository.

 _Note_: Port is only a *frontend* to be used with Next.
 In order for it to be used in a live study it needs to be hosted with Next.
-The wiki will discuss a
+The wiki will discuss the options you have for using Port in an actual study.

 ## Contributing